maximevictor/topo-learning/README.md

-# topo-learning
-Topology of Learning in Artificial Neural Networks
+# Topology of Learning in Artificial Neural Networks

 Companion code for the paper https://arxiv.org/abs/1902.08160